shenqtao/seal_SGX/csmod/README.md

 ### In progress

+* After ``decrease_noise`` when the ciphertext is transferred back to the client, the client cannot load it successfully.

+* Even if ``decrease_noise`` is not called, the client & server channel sometimes terminate unexpectly.

 * Possible crashes when the data trasfered through socket communication is incorrect. (rare cases)
 ```
 new client accpeted